AKXAT/hashnode-blogs/ckjwjx44r0bzqces11ld84ngh.md

 ### Using Deque

 A double-ended queue, or deque, has the feature of adding and removing elements from either end.
 The Deque module is a part of the collections library.
-It has the methods for adding and removing elements which can be invoked directly with arguments.
+It has the methods for adding and removing elements that can be invoked directly with arguments.
 In the below program we import the collections module and declare a deque.
 Without the need of any class, we use the in-built implement methods directly.

 - Importing Deque form the Collection Library